Sienci-Labs/Resources/cnc-fun/handbook/cnc-feeds-speeds.md

 <strong>Tips and tricks for engraving or 3D carving these materials are:</strong>

-- Always perform a roughing pass using a flat end mill / tapered ball end mill (with the roughing settings below) with a 0.15-0.3mm stock to leave setting before performing the finishing pass.
+- Always perform a roughing pass using a flat end mill / tapered ball end mill (with the roughing settings below) while using a 0.15-0.4mm 'machining allowance' value before performing the finishing pass.
 This will dramatically improve the surface finish of your engraving and reduce the chance of melting
 - If melting is still observed for acrylic, try decreasing the feed rate (this goes against the general tips we have for plastics but slowing down the rate at which material is removed is the most reliable way we’ve found to prevent melting)
 - Never cut or engrave PVC with a laser, it will release toxic gasses and chemicals